-Attorneys often get a bad reputation as ambulance chasers or for using their knowledge to exploit people and businesses with the law.
-Unfortunately a few bad apples spoil the whole bunch and nowhere else is that narrative personified better than in the character Saul Goodman on the hit series Breaking Bad.
 If you haven’t had time to catch the show, Goodman (played by Bob Odenkirk) is a self-centered and unethical attorney who does anything he can to get his low-life clients out of trouble.
-He even has a rather hilarious website which we will do an on-page analysis of for this post.
+He even has a hilarious website, which is no longer live, and we did an on-page analysis of it for this post.

-Lets first take a look at the robots file for the site.
-If you are ever having trouble with pages being indexed in search or just not showing up, this is the first thing you should look at.
+Let’s first take a look at the robots file for the site.
+If you are ever having trouble with pages being indexed in search or not showing up, this is the first thing you should look at.
 The robots file is typically located at the root domain or www.example.com/robots.txt.

-You should also look for robots meta tags in the header of web pages indicating to bots whether the page should be crawled or not.
-There doesn’t appear to be any of those meta tags on Saul’s site.
-Below is an example of what the tag should look like if it were present.
+You should also look for robots meta tags in the header of webpages, indicating to bots whether the page should be crawled.
+There are none of those meta tags on Saul’s site.
+Below is an example of what the tag would look like if it were present.

-Make sure there are no pages floating outside of the site architecture and that you submit a sitemap to a webmaster tools account you have configured for your domain.
+Make sure that there are no pages floating outside the site architecture and that you submit a sitemap to a webmaster tools account you have configured for your domain.

-You can learn best practices and what your sitemap should look like at sitemap.org.
+You can learn best practices and what your sitemap should look like at sitemaps.org.
 At first glance, it looks like Saul’s webmaster forgot to put a sitemap on the domain.

 Here is the site in all its glory.

-Have you ever timed yourself sitting at a light when the person in front of you doesn’t go when the light turns green?
+Have you ever timed yourself sitting at a light while the person in front of you doesn’t go when the light turns green?
 Even just a few seconds can seem like an eternity.
-In fact, if a person doesn’t notice the light in just a couple seconds, we are already calling them a moron.
+In fact, if a person doesn’t notice the light in just a couple of seconds, we call him or her a moron.

-Ironically the same is true for websites.
-When the pages we want to access don’t load fast, we hit the back button and go elsewhere.
-Yes visitors might return later but you miss out on chances to make a good first impression if your pages are loading slow.
+The same is true for websites.
+When the pages we want to access don’t load quickly, we hit the back button and go elsewhere.
+Yes, visitors might return later, but you miss out on the chance to make a good first impression if your pages are loading slowly.

 Even though your robots file is in order, you should check to see how many indexed pages a site has in search.
 If there are none and your robots file is fine, that could be an indication of a deeper or more serious problem.

 You can search for indexed pages by using the site:operator in the Google search engine.
-Doing this we can see that Saul has 9 indexed pages (which is pretty much all the site has) so it looks good.
+Doing this, we can see that Saul has nine indexed pages (which is pretty much all the site has), so it looks good.

-So you want see if the amount of indexed pages is the same as the number you would expect to be there.
-You also want the content of those pages to be the same as whats already on your website (that the pages are not out dated in Google’s index).
+So, you want see if the number of indexed pages is the same as the number you would expect to be there.
+You also want the content of those pages to be the same as what’s already on your website (that the pages are not outdated in Google’s index).